kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 https://blueprints.launchpad.net/glance/+spec/community-level-v2-image-sharing

-Add a new feature which allows a user to share an image with all other tenants.
-These "community" images do no appear in image listings for a user until that user has accepted the image.
+Add a new feature to the v2 API which allows a user to share an image with all other tenants.
+These "community" images do not appear in image listings for a user until that user has accepted the image.

 This new feature is a simple extension of the current image sharing functionality.
 The sharing is achieved using existing image membership